 Challenges in medical image analysis became popular after the organization of the Grand Challenges for Medical Image Analysis at the MICCAI conference in 2007.
-Hosting challenge events quickly became commonplace it conferences such as MICCAI, ISBI, and SPIE Medical Imaging, amongst others, have hosted challenge events.
+Hosting challenge events quickly became commonplace for conferences: MICCAI, ISBI, and SPIE Medical Imaging, amongst others, have hosted challenge events.
 Leading journals such as IEEE Transactions on Medical Imaging and Medical Image Analysis have welcomed overview papers that described the results of individual challenges.
-Some more background and historical information can be found here.

-Grand Challenge was developed in 2010 to make it easy for organizers of challenges to set up a website for a particular challenge and to bring all information on challenges in the domain of biomedical image analysis available at one place.
-In 2012 we switched to Django web framework.
-Hence 2012 as the initial year in our copyright statement at the bottom of each page.
+Grand Challenge was created in 2010 to make it easy for organizers of challenges to set up a website for a particular challenge.
+Its aim was to bring all information on challenges in the domain of biomedical image analysis available in a single place.
+In 2012 we switched to Django web framework, marking 2012 as our founding year.

-We have also extended the platform to support various medical viewers that run in the browser and the possibility to set up Reader Studies.
+We have extended the platform to support various medical viewers that run in the browser and the possibility to set up Reader Studies.
 In a Reader Study, a user is presented with images and a set of questions.
-Questions can include annotations, for example, segment the liver.
+Questions can include annotations, for example, "Segment the liver".
 The organizers of the Reader Study can download the results via the website or using the API.
-With Reader Studies, researcher can carry our observer studies, or set up annotation efforts that are usually needed to run a challenge.
+With Reader Studies, researchers can carry out observer studies, or set up annotation efforts that are usually needed to run a challenge.
 You can even set up training programs for physicians; it is possible to provide immediate feedback after a question has been answered by providing a ground truth.

 The software behind Grand Challenge is open source.
-It was largely written by research software engineers from the Diagnostic Image Analysis Group at Radboud University Medical Center.
+It was largely written by the team of research software engineers from the Diagnostic Image Analysis Group at Radboud University Medical Center.
 Radboud University Medical Center is also the responsible entity for the website https://grand-challenge.org.
-If you would you like to suggest new features, set up your own server, or contribute to the development, have a look at our developer documentation or leave a message in the Forum.
-You can find more information in the documentation section and our page on Partners.
+If you would you like to suggest new features, set up your own server, or contribute, have a look at our developer documentation or leave a message in the Forum.
+You can find more information in our documentation.